evgomes/jwt-api/README.md

 Imagine you have a single page application or a mobile app and you do not want that users have to log in again every time an access token expires.
 To deal with it, you can get a new token with a valid refresh token.
 This way, you can keep users logged in without explicitly asking them to sign in again.

-To refresh a token, do a POST request to `http://localhost:5000/api/token/refresh` passing a valid refresh token and the user's e-mail in the body of the request.
+To refresh a token, make a POST request to `http://localhost:5000/api/token/refresh` passing a valid refresh token and the user's e-mail in the body of the request.

 ```
 {